-The official title of the show.
+Please use the official title of the show.
 For example, CSI: Crime Scene Investigation and not CSI.
-This means, yes, if they call it Venice: The Series so do we.
 If two shows have the same name, indicate the least popular (or the second one) with a parenthetical.
 The American version of 24 is simply called that, but the Indian version is called 24 (Indian).

-AKA Featured image.
-It should be at least 960×400 pixels.
-This will be both the header image for the post as well as the ‘thumbnail’ for the show listing page.
-Make it as gay as possible.
-When all else fails, pick the show’s title card.
+- Featured Image: Try to find an image that is at least 1200×675.
+This will be both the header image for the post as well as the thumbnail for the show listing page.
+If possible, find an image that includes the queer characters.

 TV Show Data

-This section contains extra data.
+This section contains factual show details.
 It’s all listed below the content

 Air Dates & Seasons